kastldratza/zoomrec/README.md

 -------- | -------- | --------
 localhost   | 5901   | zoomrec

+### Telegram
+Zoomrec can notify you via Telegram about starting and ending a recording or if joining a meeting failed.
+All you need is a bot token and a chat id of a Telegram channel.

+At first [create a new telegram bot](https://core.telegram.org/bots#6-botfather) to get the bot token.
+After that create a new channel and add the bot with sufficient permissions to write messages in that channel.
+Finally [get the chat id of your channel](https://gist.github.com/mraaroncruz/e76d19f7d61d59419002db54030ebe35) and look below how to pass your Telegram details to Zoomrec.

 ### Preparation

 To have access to the recordings, a volume is mounted, so you need to create a folder that container users can access.